 The profile should also include the exact sentence the rep can safely use.
 "Hiring sales ops" is not enough.
 "Saw you are hiring for sales operations and mention list hygiene in the role" is specific, grounded, and easy to verify before sending.

-Use the compiled research profile to draft the outreach note.
-The agent should combine your product profile facts with the prospect's pain points to build a relevant value statement.
+Use the research profile to draft the outreach note.
+The agent should combine your product facts with the prospect's pain points to write a relevant value statement.

-Omentir handles this grounding process automatically.
+Omentir handles that grounding automatically.
 It combines the prospect's profile data with your settings, drafting a pacing-compliant note that avoids fake product claims.
-This structured approach is detailed in our guide on ChatGPT founder outbound playbooks.
+The same approach is detailed in our guide on ChatGPT founder outbound playbooks.

 A good grounded message has three parts: the observed signal, the possible business implication, and a low-pressure question.
 It should not dump the whole research profile into the prospect's inbox.
 The point of research is to make the note feel relevant, not to prove how much you know about them.